 Industrial property rights

-More information is available on the website of the Finnish Patent and Registration Office.
+- Website of the Finnish Patent and Registration Office

 Impacts on EU research and innovation cooperation